HermesBoots/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 ## The Line of Life Is a Ragged Diagonal between Duty and Desire
 Printing the sum of diagonals of a square matrix.

+## Double Pointer, Double Fun
+Set a pointer to new string.